What is photodynamic therapy?

-- There is little or no scarring after the site heals.
+- There’s usually little or no scarring after the site heals.

 - It often costs less than other cancer treatments.

-PDT cannot be used in people who have certain blood diseases, such as acute intermittent porphyria or people who are allergic to porphyrins.
-This kind of allergy is rare, but may happen in those who have gotten porphyrins in the past.
+- PDT can’t be used in people who have certain blood diseases, such as any of the porphyrias (a rare group of diseases that affect the skin or nervous system) or people who are allergic to porphyrins.
+This allergy is rare, but it may happen in those who have gotten porphyrins in the past.

-PDT has been used in people with cancer to help them live longer and improve their quality of life.
-Although PDT works and causes no long-term problems, it is not widely used to treat cancer today.
+PDT can be used in people with certain types of cancer to help them live longer and improve their quality of life.
+Although PDT works and causes few long-term problems, it’s not widely used to treat cancer today.
 Still, it is offered in some treatment centers, and is being studied in many clinical trials.
-It is becoming more widely recognized as a valuable treatment option for localized cancers (cancers that have not spread far from where they started).
+It’s becoming more widely recognized as a valuable treatment option for localized cancers (cancers that have not spread far from where they started).

-What PDT drugs have been approved to treat cancer?
+PDT drugs approved in the US to treat cancer

 Porfimer sodium (Photofrin®)

-- Barrett esophagus, a pre-cancerous condition that may lead to esophageal cancer in patients who don’t have surgery
+- Barrett’s esophagus with dysplasia, a pre-cancerous condition that may lead to esophageal cancer in people who don’t have surgery

-- A type of non-small cell lung cancer that affects the lining of the large breathing tubes (the bronchi) called endobronchial cancer.
+- A type of non-small cell lung cancer that affects the lining of the large breathing tubes (bronchi) called endobronchial cancer.
 PDT can help to shrink tumors that are blocking the bronchi.
-It is used if there is very little spread of the cancer cells (it is micro-invasive).
+It’s used if there is very little spread of the cancer cells (the cancer is micro-invasive).
 PDT can help those who can’t have other types of treatment, such as surgery or radiation therapy.

 Aminolevulinic acid (ALA or Levulan®)

-Aminolevulinic acid is a drug that is put right on the skin.
-It is used to treat actinic keratosis (AK), a skin condition that can become cancer and mycosis fungoides, a skin lymphoma.
-It is approved for use only on the face or scalp.
+Aminolevulinic acid is a drug that’s put right on the skin.
+It’s used to treat actinic keratosis (AK), a skin condition that can become cancer, and is used only on the face or scalp.
 A special blue light, rather than laser light, is used to activate this drug.

 Methyl ester of ALA (Metvixia® cream)

 Methyl ester of ALA is one of several other forms of ALA that have been developed.
 A disadvantage of the older forms of ALA is that they do not get into the cancer cells very easily.
 Newer ester forms, like this one, do.
-It was approved by the FDA in July 2004 for treatment of some types of actinic keratoses of the face and scalp.
+It is approved for treatment of some types of actinic keratoses of the face and scalp.
 Again, these are skin conditions that can become cancer.
 Methyl ester of ALA is activated with a red light.